Guavalines/rails-yelp-mvp/README.md

 # YELP MVP
-### This is a two-model Rails app where users can create restaurants that other users can rate and review.
+### This is a 2 model Rails app where users can create restaurants that other users can rate and review.

 #### FEATURES:
 - Adding validations